 The National Theatre has a very active performance season, each session with around 30 productions.
 The season is comprised of various performances balancing between new ones, old classics, foreign and locally written scripts, musicals, dance pieces and more.

-The theater on its own produces around ten new productions each year but are also were active in collaborations with dance groups and independent theatres and performers.
-For anyone used to seeing shows all around the world, a production in any of Iceland’s National Theatre stages will be an intimate experience even though this is the biggest theater and the leading institution on the Icelandic theatre scene.
+The theater produces around ten new productions each year.
+It also collaborates with dance groups, independent theatres and performers.
+A production of Iceland’s National Theatre will be an intimate experience, even though it’s the biggest theater in the Icelandic theatre scene.

-If you are looking to catch a show it is important to note that the theatre is closed during the summer months and the majority of the productions are in Icelandic.
-Still, the comments and reviews on TripAdvisor suggest that even for non-Icelandic speaking visitors the experience of going to a show is truly magical!
+If you are looking to catch a show it is important to note that the theatre is closed during the summer months.
+Also, the majority of the productions are in Icelandic.
+Still, even for non-Icelandic speaking visitors the experience of going to a show can be magical!

 Fun Historical Facts about the National Theater

 - The original idea to build a National Theater in Iceland came from a man called Indriði Einarsson in 1873

 - He later had his ideas published in a news article in 1905

 - A special entertainment tax was put in place in order for the Icelandic government to raise funds to build the theatre